polarityio/pastebin-dmps/README.md

 Domains and emails that match the given regex will not be searched (if blank, no domains will be ignored).

+### Use Date Filter

+Filter out results that are older than 60 days.

 ## Installation Instructions